microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

     input_shape = model.get_default_input_shape()
 ```

-Declare a loop where we get an image from the camera and prepare it to be used as input to the model.
+Declare a loop so that the camera can get an image and prepare it to be used as input to the model.
 The preparation of the image involves cropping and resizing the image while maintaining the aspect ratio,
-reordering the image channels (if needed), and returning the image data as a flat `numpy` array of
-floats so that it can be provided as input to the model.
+reordering the image channels (if needed), and returning the image data as a flat **NumPy** array of floats so that it can be provided as input to the model.

 ```python
     while (cv2.waitKey(1) & 0xFF) == 0xFF: